 Our goal is to move substantially all of FICO's current software products onto FICO® Platform.
 For example, FICO's industry leading rules-based decisioning engine, FICO® Blaze Advisor® decision rules management system, is now available on FICO Platform as FICO® Decision Modeler.
-In addition, some FICO pre-configured solutions are now available on FICO Platform.
+Some FICO pre-configured solutions are now available on FICO Platform, including FICO® Originations Solution and FICO® Strategy Director.
 We believe this strategy of moving our software products to FICO Platform will result in revenue growth through follow-on "land and expand" sales to existing Platform customers and more sales to medium-sized businesses typically served through value-added resellers and systems integrators.

-Our annual recurring revenue ("ARR") from FICO® Platform based products was \$114.2 million as of September 30, 2022, representing 20% of our total software ARR.
+Our annual recurring revenue ("ARR") from FICO® Platform based products was \$75.2 million as of September 30, 2021, representing 14% of our total software ARR.